Elon Musk, UK Civil War, and Keir Starmer’s Populist Rhetoric: A Critical Analysis

 In the UK, there are no specific laws to shield social media companies from being held accountable for the material which is published on their platforms.
 The courts, however, have largely allowed them to get away with claims that they are not “publishers” but only provide

-Why regulating social media companies could prevent self harm and suicide among young children Read More »
+Should social media companies face regulation to help prevent self-harm and suicide among children Read More »

 Why does Facebook ban right-wing extremists